Kesava2002/Electronics-Club-Tasks/Mini_Task2/Portable and Foldable Limited Display/README.md

 Basics connection of a WS2812B strip:
 ![Screenshot from 2021-06-10 09-50-33](https://user-images.githubusercontent.com/84671311/121464487-93cd8680-c9d1-11eb-843f-916e832d2361.png)

+### Configuring the LEDS

 For configuring the LEDS, we can use FastLED library.
+This is an example code snippet for a WS2812B with 20 LEDS connected an Arduino at pin 7.
 ```
 #include <FastLED.h>

 #define LED_PIN     7
 #define NUM_LEDS    20

 CRGB leds[NUM_LEDS];